Minder (TV series): Series 8–10

 The original theme tune was replaced by a rock-style instrumental version, credited to "Kenny" (Gerard Kenny).
-By this stage, the grittier elements of the early series had been toned down, concentrating instead on the comedic aspects of Arthur's dodgy dealings.
-Waterman praised Gary Webster for fitting into the series, but remained vocal in his comments that the series was no longer about a "minder", and that the revamped version should go under a different title, reflecting its orientation almost solely around Arthur.
+By this stage, the grittier elements of the early series had been toned down in favour of the comedic aspects of Arthur's dodgy dealings.
+Waterman praised Gary Webster for fitting into the series, but remained vocal in his comments that the series was no longer about a "minder", and that the revamped version should go under a different title, reflecting its reorientation to Arthur.

-Other new characters in this revamped version were Sidney Livingstone (who had previously appeared as casino bouncer in the episode, "You Lose Some, You Win Some") as Bert Daley, Arthur's gullible, over-trusting brother (and Ray's father), who views Arthur as a successful businessman rather than a con man, and entrusts Ray into his care; Bert's wife and Ray's mum, Doreen (Lill Roughley); and Ray's recurring girlfriend Gloria (Emma Cunningham), who is frustrated with Ray being torn between her and Arthur.
+Other new characters were Sidney Livingstone (who had previously appeared as a casino bouncer in the episode, "You Lose Some, You Win Some") as Bert Daley, Arthur's gullible brother and Ray's father, who views Arthur as a successful businessman rather than a con man, and entrusts Ray to his care; Bert's wife and Ray's mum, Doreen (Lill Roughley); and Ray's recurring girlfriend Gloria (Emma Cunningham), who is frustrated with Ray being torn between her and Arthur.
 The new police nemeses were Detective Sergeant Michael Morley (Nick Day), and D.C.
 Park (Stephen Tompkinson) in series 8, who in turn, was replaced by D.C.
 Field (Jonty Stephens) in series 9.

-The end of the final episode of Series 10, "The Long Good Thursday", saw Arthur, along with Ray, Dave and crazy prisoner, Frankie (Matthew Scurfield), finally being caught and driven away in a police convoy.
-In a final monologue over closing credits, Arthur was bemused, citing himself as a hardworking, upstanding citizen.
-The following week, a repeat showing of the first episode, "Gunfight at the O.K.
-Laundrette" (slightly edited for its pre-watershed start) was broadcast.
-Cole made an opening introduction, saying he had been asked to choose his favourite episode, but "all were of such quality that he could not".
-He closed with "Goodbye... for now", hinting that he or the show may return.
+At the conclusion of the final episode of Series 10, "The Long Good Thursday", Arthur along with Ray, Dave and crazy prisoner, Frankie (Matthew Scurfield), are finally apprehended by the police who drive them away in a convoy.
+In a final monologue over closing credits, a bemused Arthur protests that he is a hardworking, upstanding citizen.
+The following week, a slightly edited version of the first episode, "Gunfight at the O.K.
+Laundrette" was broadcast.
+In the introduction, in response to being asked to name his favourite episode, Cole states that "all were of such quality that he could not".
+He closed with "Goodbye... for now".

 Series 11

 In 2009, Minder resumed on Channel 5 after a 15-year break.
 The first episode of the six-part series was broadcast on 4 February.
 The makers emphasised that it was a revival rather than a remake.

 The show focused on Arthur's nephew Archie, played by Shane Richie, and a new minder, Jamie Cartwright, played by Lex Shrapnel.
 Channel 5 stated that there were no plans for Cole, Waterman or Webster to reprise their roles.
 The series was produced by Talkback Thames.

 In the weeks leading up to the new series, Channel 5 launched a national advertising campaign to promote the show's return.
-These featured a series of adverts on television and billboards.
-Other promotions included advertisements on taxi receipts, a social networking campaign and branded beer mats, all designed to attract the young male audience Channel 5 was targeting.
-Although a Christmas episode was initially planned and announced ahead of the intended second series, due to poor ratings Channel 5 did not commission either.
+This featured a series of adverts on television and billboards; other promotions included advertisements on taxi receipts, a social networking campaign and branded beer mats, all designed to attract the young male audience Channel 5 was targeting.
+Although a Christmas episode was initially planned and announced ahead of the intended second series, poor ratings meant that Channel 5 did not commission either.